See every side of every news story

 'Karina's Law' awaits governor's signature after passage in Illinois General Assembly

-- The bill aims to clarify the responsibilities of law enforcement in removing firearms from alleged abusers and allows for search warrants to seize firearms if necessary.
+• The bill aims to clarify responsibilities for law enforcement in removing firearms from alleged abusers, addressing a significant loophole in existing laws.

 Insights by Ground AI